gofika/util/README.md

 # util
-goland utils for common use
+golang utils for common use